 Our lab uses a variety of quantitative and empirical tools to investigate the dynamics of marine populations and communities across a range of spatial and temporal scales.

 The overall goal of the lab is to investigate factors affecting the population dynamics of marine fisheries across spatial scales.
-Consequently we work on topics ranging from small scales, focused on individual behavioral decisions (e.g., how do predators choose patches of prey?), to large scales, dealing with the influence of larval dispersal, oceanographic conditions, and fishery management strategies on source-sink dynamics, fishery productivity, and the design of marine protected areas.
-In all of these efforts we utilize quantitative approaches that allow us to “scale up” small-scale processes to examine their population-level consequences, and vice versa.
+Consequently we work on topics ranging from small scales, focused on individual behavioral decisions (e.g., predator-prey interactions), to large scales, dealing with the influence of larval dispersal, oceanographic conditions, and fishery management strategies on source-sink dynamics, fishery productivity, and the design of marine protected areas.
+In all of our efforts we strive to make our analyses relevant to near-term management needs by focusing on short-term, ‘transient’ population dynamics